SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 # Locust Dashboards

-locust-plugins enables you to log requests & events to a Postgres/Timescale database and analyzing them using Grafana.
+locust-plugins enables you to log Locust's results to a database and to analyze them using Grafana in real time.

-The dashboards can be used while the test is running, but also make it easy find and analyze previous runs.
+Every request is logged, enabling you to analyze your runs in detail.
+It also logs important other events (number of active users, ramp up finished etc) as well as aggregated results after the test has finished.
+Because the data is persisted, you can also track any changes in the performance of your system over time.

 This aims to be a complete replacement for the reporting/graphing parts of the Locust web UI, so it is often used with Locust in [--headless](https://docs.locust.io/en/stable/running-without-web-ui.html#running-without-the-web-ui) mode.

-There are three built-in dasbhoards.
 Because Timescale is queried using regular SQL (PostgreSQL) it is relatively straightforward make your own custom dashboards or edit the existing ones.

-## `Locust` is the main dashboard, used for analyzing a whole test run:
+## `Locust` is the main dashboard, used for analyzing a whole test run

 ![Main dashboard](screenshots/main_dashboard.png)

-Scroll down, and you'll find that it also provides graphs for individual request types (by name):
+You can easily zoom in to a particular time interval, using the normal Grafana controls.
+Scroll down to view graphs split by request name:

 ![Graphs by request](screenshots/main_dashboard_by_request_graphs.png)